Here’s a bit of the history of how CADR rating was invented:

 These limitations only cause problems when testing industrial air purifiers.

 What Is A Good CADR Rating For Air Purifier?
 (AHAM’s 2/3 Rule)

-Obviously, every inform homeowner who is comparing air purifiers would like to check CADR ratings of each device.
+Obviously, every informed homeowner who is comparing air purifiers would like to check each device’s CADR ratings.
 Sadly, the reality is that many air purifier manufacturers don’t conduct AHAM CADR testings.
 With those, we only find the maximum airflow (in CFM) on the specification sheet.